techidaily/site-games-able/source/_posts/how-to-hunt-down-gamers-a-steams-journey.md

  Users can have the same name on Steam, which could make finding a specific user on the platform a little tricky.
 If you know the specific user's profile picture, that can help you narrow them down, but you can also click on their name to visit their profile and try to use other distinct features such as the user's location and bio to discern if it's the user you're looking for.

  On the Community tab, you can find discussions about games and communities by other users, mods to download to your game, as well as searching for products or other users.
 It's quite a busy section of the platform, and one that you may find overwhelming.
-A[beginner's guide to Steam's Community Market](https://www.makeuseof.com/beginners-guide-to-the-steam-community-market/) can be a great starting point if you're looking to understand it more!
+A [beginner's guide to Steam's Community Market](https://www.makeuseof.com/beginners-guide-to-the-steam-community-market/) can be a great starting point if you're looking to understand it more!

 ## How to Search for Steam Users Through the Recently Played With Tab